-Also coming in Spring 2018 are two middle grade science books I’m writing for National Geographic: ABSOLUTE EXPERTS: VOLCANOES and ABSOLUTE EXPERTS: DINOSAURS.
+Also coming in 2018 are two middle grade science books I wrote for National Geographic: ABSOLUTE EXPERT: VOLCANOES and ABSOLUTE EXPERT: DINOSAURS (both publishing in August).
 They’re filled with fun facts and all the latest research for junior science lovers.

 ABOVE AND BEYOND.
 I recently wrote this middle grade companion book to a very cool traveling exhibit that originated at the Smithsonian’s Air & Space Museum in Washington, DC.
 Love the history—and the future—of flight?
 Then this is for you!